dKab/recipe-book/README.md

 ===========

 **npm run dev**
- Use this command to start node.js server in development mode (using webpack-dev-middleware which will use `config/webpack.config.dev.js`).
+ This will start koa server and webpack-dev-server for hot-module-replacement.
+ Open browser at 8080 port.
- Hot reloading is enabled.
-Client bundle will be recompiled with every change, however server bundle won't (HMR wouldn't work if server was recompiled on every change).
-So in order to see changes made to server code we need to manually recompile server bundle and restart the app.
+ Note that server bundle won't recompile by itself, so in order to see changes made to server code we need to manually recompile server bundle and restart the app.
  Use **npm run build-server** to do so.

 Build & Production
 ==================

-**npm start** will create two bundles for client and server code and run server bundle with `node`.
+**npm start** will create two bundles for client and server code and put them in `/public/` folder in the root of the project. run server bundle with `node`.
+The server will start at 3000 port.

 Use **npm run test** for testing.